 What do I have against tomatoes in salsa?
 Not a thing.
 I love a good tomato salsa, particularly Pico de Gallo in the summer time when tomatoes are at their peak!

 But, I also like other kinds of salsa.
 So, in honor of the pseudo-Mexican holiday next week, I thought it would be fun to gather up some tomato free salsa recipes.
 These salsas use all kinds of delicious ingredients from avocados to zucchini with some surprise ingredients in between.

 I intentionally left out Guacamole, because that is a completely separate condiment in my book.
 Plus, I could be here for eons finding the “best” recipe.
 Truthfully I don’t even use a recipe, just avocado and garlic and some kind of acid (vinegar or citrus juice) and then a little bit of this and a little bit of that until it tastes how I want it that day.
-I also left out pepper sauce, though my Spicy Jalapeno Sauce would add a kick to any guacamole or salsa recipe.
+I also left out pepper sauce, but little brother has a great recipe that would add a kick to any guacamole or salsa recipe.

 Some are from us, some are from other awesome bloggers.
 Check them out and enjoy:

 Bahia Fruit Salsa – The fruit salad I blogged about last week, chopped finer with some finely diced jalapeno for kick.

 California Style Corn Salsa – Grilled Corn and artichoke hearts.
 You can use canned in a pinch, but fresh grilled corn is the best.

 Citrus Salsa – mix and match a few types of citrus fruit with peppers on onions and a dash of chipotle pepper.